codeworkx/PyVbus/README.md

 data = con.data()
 print data # Print the datamap

-# Use a custom payloadmap
+# Use a custom payloadmap (not necessary for SKSC2 HE)
 payloadmap = {
     # Offset, size, factor
     'temp1': (0, 2, 0.1),